• A

 About the School

-In 2014, amid university-wide reorganization, the Department of World Politics was transformed into the School of International Affairs, which was meant to lead to more concentrated efforts on academic work, as well as to the development of a unique development vision for the new age.
+In 2014, amid university-wide reorganisation, the Department of World Politics was transformed into the School of International Affairs in order to concentrate its efforts on academic work and the pursuit of a unique development vision for the new age.

 Key aspects of the School of International Affairs’ academic framework:

-• A close relationship is maintained between world politics and world economics.
+• A close relationship between world politics and world economics.

-• Research combines both Western and Eastern areas of focus.
+• Research combining both Western and Eastern areas of focus.

-• The School strives for innovation in academic and instructional subject matters, and staff are expected to maintain a high level of publication activity.
-In addition, staff are involved in international political dialogues, including as consultants and experts.
+• Innovation in academic and instructional subject matters.
+Staff are expected to maintain a high level of publication activity and are involved in international political dialogues, including as consultants and experts.

-• Classes are held in an interactive format, and courses are held to the world’s best educational standards.
+• Interactive classes and courses that meet the world’s best educational standards.

-The School of International Affairs currently has a global politics research and teaching group that is considered a leader among academic and expert circles.
+The School of International Affairs’ global politics research and teaching group is considered a leader in academic and expert circles.

-Among the School's staff are leading Russian and international researchers, PhDs and PhD candidates, and world-renowned politicians.
-They all publish actively in prominent Russian and foreign academic journals, and they produce countless academic monographs and academic publications.
+Among the school's staff are leading Russian and international researchers, PhDs and PhD candidates, and world-renowned politicians.
+They all publish actively in prominent Russian and foreign academic journals, and they produce countless academic monographs and publications.

-Faculty of the School of International Affairs combine teaching, research, and practice in the field of international relations, and they serve as experts, analysts, authors, journalists, and consultants to the public and private sectors.
-This ensures that students of the School gain exposure to a unique array of academic and professional disciplines.
+The faculty of the School of International Affairs combine teaching, research, and practice in the field of international relations, and they serve as experts, analysts, authors, journalists, and consultants to the public and private sectors.
+This ensures that students of the school gain exposure to a unique array of academic and professional disciplines.

-Within the School, faculty members teach at the bachelor's, master's, and post-graduate levels.
-In addition, a large portion of classes are specially developed by School staff in accordance with the highest standards that exist for higher education in the field of international relations.
+Within the school, faculty members teach at the bachelor's, master's, and post-graduate levels.
+In addition, a large portion of classes are specially developed by school staff in accordance with the highest standards of higher education in the field of international relations.